spotlightpa/algolia-indexer/content/_index.md

 ---
 title: Diverse Source Database
-description: A diverse collection of experts from Pennsylvania on a variety of topics.
+description: A resource for Pennsylvania journalists to improve representation and diversify perspectives in their coverage.
 title-tag: Spotlight PA Diverse Source Database
 ---
 The Diverse Source Database from Spotlight PA aims to ensure that Pennsylvania's local and statewide news coverage is more equitable and better reflects the communities we serve.